Haloys/my_hunter/README.md

 ## Introduction

-Welcome to My_Hunter, a vibrant and captivating remix of the classic game Duck Hunt, remixed in the world of one of my favorite games, Stray the cat.
+Welcome to My_Hunter, a vibrant and captivating remix of the classic game Duck Hunt, remixed in the world of one of my favorite games, Stray.

 ## Features